-In many actions affecting the family (divorce, legal separation, paternity, and post-judgment matters regarding custody, placement, child support, maintenance, etc.) mediation may be the best means to reach a result that will reduce the trauma children can otherwise experience as a result of these cases.
-Provided that the case does not include some of the circumstances that make mediation very difficult such as spousal or child abuse, alcohol or drug abuse, or untreated mental health conditions, mediation may be a great option for obtaining a result that both parties can deem acceptable.
+The experienced family attorneys at Your Family Law Center know that when parents can reach an amicable and mutually agreed upon final result, they are much less likely to come back to court, and much more likely to become successful co-parents.
+In many actions affecting the family (divorce, legal separation, paternity, and post-judgment matters regarding custody, placement, child support, maintenance, etc.) mediation may be the best means to reach a result that will reduce the trauma children can otherwise experience as a result of contested cases.
+Some circumstances (spousal or child abuse, alcohol or drug abuse, or untreated mental health conditions) may make mediation a less likely option.
+For some of those cases, and most other cases, mediation may be a great option for obtaining a result that both parties can deem acceptable.

 Mediation Comes in Many Forms: